 Making Literary Themes Work For You

-The key to theme in fiction is that it define your work without popping up all over the place.
+The key to book themes is that they define your work without popping up all over the place.
 The best themes are buried.
 So what do you do once you’ve decided on your theme?

 Make sure it affects character and plot.
 For character, work in some kind of conflict for your protagonist where they struggle with your theme.
 If possible, let other characters struggle with the theme, too, but in different ways.
 If you were using literary themes of “identity” and “acceptance,” have one character be able to easily accept who they are, and another character struggle with it, for example.
 This won’t be the main plot for each character–struggling with identity is an internal conflict, not usually an external one–but it should factor into the story in some way that demonstrates multiple shades of the topic.